Association Policy

 Adopted April 7, 2011

-The Executive Council will appoint a Legislative Committee to review proposed or potential legislation.
-The Legislative Committee will be the Association’s deliberative body on all potential legislation.
+The Executive Council will appoint a Legislative Committee, chaired by the Vice President for Legislative and Political Action, which will review proposed or potential legislation and act as the Association’s deliberative body on all potential legislation.

-The legislation tracked by the Association will fall into five broad categories:
+The legislation tracked by the Association will fall into these broad categories:

-- Education in general (legislation affecting K-14 with potential corollary impact on Higher Education policy)
+2. Education in general (legislation affecting K-14 with potential corollary impact on higher education policy)

-- Public Employee (this includes PEBB/OEBB health insurance offerings, PERS, PECBA)
+3. Public employment (this includes PEBB/OEBB health insurance offerings, PERS, PECBA)

-- Labor Issues in general (health insurance system changes, FMLA, OFLA, Minimum Wage Laws, workers compensation)
+4. Labor Issues in general (health insurance system changes, FMLA, OFLA, minimum wage laws, workers compensation)

 The Association will monitor and lobby potential legislation through the following process:

-- The Executive Director will participate in lobbying potential legislation in the other categories consistent with our interests as public employees to the degree he deems appropriate to supplement the efforts of our coalition partners.
+3. Designated Staff and member leaders will participate in lobbying potential legislation in the other categories consistent with our interests as public employees to the degree they deem appropriate to supplement the efforts of our coalition partners.

-- Nothing in this policy will prohibit or limit the executive council from taking a position on any potential legislation of interest.
-Before a motion is entertained by the Executive Council on a piece of legislation of interest, any Executive Council member may request the President to request the Legislative Committee review of that legislation.
-The Legislative Committee will review the potential legislation and provide a recommendation to the President as per paragraph 2 as expeditiously as possible.
+4. Nothing in this policy will prohibit or limit the Executive Council from taking a position on any potential legislation of interest.
+Before a motion is entertained by the Executive Council on a legislative matter, any Executive Council member may request that the Legislative Committee review the legislation in question.
+The Legislative Committee will review and provide a recommendation to Executive Council expeditiously as possible.

 7. Appointments to Committees